 Essentially, many communities throughout the country are extremely prone to wildfire and likely have no idea.
 Firefighters put on a different lens when looking at a house, street, or neighborhood.
 Just like a bad accident with many injured people to assess, firefighters perform triage assessments and go to the homes that have a chance of surviving rather than one with trees overhanging the roof, gutters full of pine/leaf litter, and a poor way in/out of the property.

-What it all boils down to is that it’s a firefighter’s responsibility is to protect life and property, in that order.
-No firefighter’s life is worth a poorly maintained property and too many firefighters’ lives have already been lost trying.
+What it all boils down to is that it’s a firefighter’s responsibility to protect life and property, in that order.
+No firefighter’s life is worth a poorly maintained property (or any property for that matter) and too many firefighters’ lives have already been lost trying.

-Wildland firefighters traditionally have no connection to city fire departments.
-Most wildland firefighters either work for the government, state, or private entities like the US Forest Service, The Bureau of Land Management (BLM), The National Park Service, The US Fish and Wildlife Service, Bureau of Indian Affairs (BIA), CAL fire, DNR, etc.
+Rarely.
+The vast majority of wildland firefighters either work for a federal land management agency such as the US Forest Service, The Bureau of Land Management (BLM), The National Park Service, The US Fish and Wildlife Service, or the Bureau of Indian Affairs (BIA), otherwise they work for state or private entities.

-CAL-fire (in California) has the most experience and involvement within the urban interface areas meaning that they are much more accustomed than the average wildland firefighter to operating in neighborhoods.
+Historically CAL-fire (the state resource in California) has had the most experience and involvement within the urban interface areas, meaning that they are much more accustomed than the average wildland firefighter to operating in neighborhoods; while similarly, municipal firefighters in wildfire prone areas respond regularly to the urban interface environment, operating from road systems and focusing mainly on structure protection.

 Until very recently wildland firefighting was looked at as a seasonal profession, much like a ski patroller.
 Therefore, a large number of wildland firefighters are referred to as “seasonals” and do not retain year-round employment.
 However, as mentioned above, the last several years has proven to show that fighting wildfire is quickly becoming a year-round endeavor.